Home

 How it works

 Your company, Limitless, makes plastic bottles.
 Then, suddenly, plastic bottles become illegal.
-Limitless only produces plastic bottles, so you cannot apply the principle of continuity when preparing the company’s financial statements because Limitless will soon be out of business.
+Limitless only produces plastic bottles, so you can’t apply the principle of continuity when preparing the company’s financial statements because Limitless will soon be out of business.

 8. The principle of periodicity